 One of our favorite things to do is to hike.
-We spent most of last year and the beginning of this year in the East, so we hadn’t done a lot of real hiking recently!
+We spent most of 2017 and the beginning of 2018 in the East, so we hadn’t done a lot of real hiking recently!
 So heading to Utah was especially exciting.
 Our first stop was Bryce Canyon National Park.

 One drive around Bryce will convince you.
 This is a hikers paradise!
 There are trails for everyone here.
 From the paved, ADA accessible path between Sunset and Sunrise Points, to the “Under the Rim Trail connecting all the way down to the town of Tropic, which almost certainly requires an overnight camp.

 You can drive through the whole park and there is parking close to all of the trailheads.
 See the Bryce Canyon Trail Map below:

 Our first jaunt on the Rim Trail started at Fairyland Point and took us about 2/3 of the way to Sunrise Point.
 At that point, the boiling sun and elevation got to us and we had to turn back.

 We also realized that we were sorely lacking in the area of proper hiking shoes, which are a requirement here if you want to do anything resembling serious hiking.